klencopic/sis-3-frameworks/Tutorials/02_FullStack.md

 ## Stablishing the communications Server-Client
 So far  in these set of tutorials we have: i) built a server using **Express.js**, ii) established a connections with the db using **mysql** and iii) bulit the client(front-end) using **React.js**.

-Finally is time to connect them all, to achieve this, we will:
+Finally is time to connect the front and back end, to achieve this, we will:

 - Install [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) as node dependency.
 - Consume the API we created during **back-end** tutorial
 - <strike>Create a proxy so we dont have to change the endpoints while building the final version of our client</strike>
 - Create the logic in the client side to handle the responses from the server
-- Define a way to keep an user logged

 ### CORS
 1. Install CORS dependency.
 If we don't do this step we wont be able to retreive data from the server in the client server